theramiyer/blog/_posts/2020/2020-06-24-prevent-covid-19.md

 Attention.

 Incubation period is the time between the point you contract the virus and the time the symptoms start to appear.
+This period in case of a SARS-CoV-2 infection is high.
+You do not know you have the disease until symptoms start to appear.
 This is why they say, the disease is _silent_.
-You do not know you have the disease until symptoms start to appear.

 But all that while, you could be expelling the virus while you talk, while you breathe, and while you laugh[^5f6519aa].